berlingoqc/course-introduction-fullstack/content/_index.md

-# Introduction to programming to get into web development
+# Get into web development

 This is the first course that i'm bulding to teach for a dear friend of mine who want to learn programming after his master in philosophy.